 I feel vindicated.
 It appears that my decision to dress up the coop a bit wasn't purely for MY enjoyment after all.

-Each spring when I clean out the coop I rip down the old curtains (although being fabric they technically could be washed - but no thanks, I'll just staple up a new set each spring !).
+So now, each spring when I clean out the coop I rip down the old curtains (although being fabric they technically could be washed - but no thanks, I'll just staple up a new set each spring !).
 I just got this spring's curtains up last weekend.
 The girls took to them immediately.

 Now if I can just find a valid reason for having bows on the nesting baskets....